What is cognitive bias?

 For example, suppose the person is religious and has intrusive thoughts of shouting something obscene during a religious service.
 In that case, the person views themselves as morally repugnant, even though they did not in fact, shout out anything during the service.

-The main difference between someone who has an intrusive thought and can ignore it and someone who starts to obsess about the thought is how they interpret the thought.
+The main difference between someone who has an intrusive thought and can ignore it and someone who starts to obsess about it is how they interpret it.

 The following cognitive distortions are prevalent among people who may struggle with intrusive thoughts and OCD.

-Tolerance of uncertainty – It is essential to consider all possible outcomes of a situation.
+Tolerance of uncertainty – It is essential to consider all possible situation outcomes.

 Control of thoughts-I should be able to rid my mind of intrusive thoughts